 Guide • 7 min read

-Step-by-step: how to go from AI-generated audio to a finished subtitle file ready for any video editor.
+Step-by-step: how to go from AI-generated audio to synced lyrics, then either make the lyric video in LyricTime or export subtitles for your video editor.

 You've generated a track in Suno.
 It sounds great.
 Now you want to do something with it — a lyric video, a TikTok, a YouTube upload with subtitles.
 And you've just discovered the problem.